-Carer Wellbeing Comment Indicator Indicator Health and Healthy, Safe, This applies to young carers as caring can Wellbeing Active and Included impact on their physical, mental, social and emotional health.
-Relationships Healthy, Nurtured, The relationships young carers have with their Safe, Respected family and friends can be affected by caring and Included and impact on the young carer's health as a result.
+Carer Indicator Wellbeing Indicator Comment Health and Wellbeing Healthy Applies to young carers as caring can impact on their physical and mental health.
+Relationships Healthy, Safe and Nurtured The relationships young carers have with their family and friends can be affected by caring and impact on the young carer's health as a result.
 A young carer might not be safe in the home due to their age.
 A young carer might not be nurtured in the family setting due to caring for a very ill parent.
-Living Safe, Healthy and This is relevant to young carers where the Environment Responsible living environment poses a risk to the young carer's safety e.g. because young carer is using a hoist for moving and assistance, or the living environment might include lots of medication and drugs lying around.
-In most circumstances the living environment is an A 1 issue for the whole family.
-Education, Achieving, This is relevant to all young carers aged up to training and Responsible and the age of 19.
-For school age young carers employment Included support can be provided by education along with other support services such as social work, health and the Young Carers Service in East Dunbartonshire.
-The young corer's planning for leaving school The young carer's planning for leaving school might be supported through a skills development course (careers), education or support from the Young Carers Service in East Dunbartonshire. טעווטמונטווסווויכ.

-Finance Included, Healthy, Active and Safe Mostly relevant to young carers aged 16-18 if they are spending money on e.g. utilities.
-However, also relevant to the younger age group who require support.
-This support is to help deal with economic inequalities in particular.
-Access to Breaks / Life Active, Achieving, Included, Health and Young carers require a good life balance in order to have time for activities, school and Balance Nurturing friendships.
-Young carers can also access respite, breaks, groups and activities through East Dunbartonshire's Young Carers Service.
-Future Achieving, This is relevant to transition planning and for Planning Respected, Included, Safe and Responsible the future care of the cared for person if the young carer moves away from home.
-This support and planning may be provided by education, social work services or East Dunbartonshire's Young Carers Service.
+Living Safe Relevant to young carers where the living Environment environment poses a risk to the young carer's safety e.g. because young carer is using a hoist for moving and assistance, or the living environment might include lots of medication and drugs lying around.
+However, in most circumstances the living environment is more an issue for the adult in the house or the whole family.
+Education, training and employment Achieving and Responsible Mostly relevant to young carers aged 16 to 18 but adapt this to include education, which is relevant to all young carers.
+The young carer's achievement might be supported through a skills development course, paid-for tutor support, purchase of laptop.
+However, mostly, the support should be provided by the school.
+Finance Included Mostly relevant to young carers aged 16-18 if they are spending money on, for example, utilities.
+However, also relevant to the younger age group if they are 'out of pocket' due to caring.
+Therefore, take age and circumstances of the young carer into account.
+Support to help deal with economic inequalities in particular.
+Access to Active, Young carers require a good life balance in Breaks/ Life Achieving and order to have time for activities, school and Balance Included friendships.
+Future Planning Achieving Relevant to planning for college, university, training and work and for the future care of the cared for person if the young carer moves away from home.